 To provide some context, according to the National Property Information Centre (NAPIC) – The 2018 median price of a house in Selangor is RM382,000, while in Perak, it is RM210,000.

-The home construction cost for various residential landed property types range per sq. ft (PSF) differs significantly for the top 5 cities in Malaysia.
+The home construction cost for various residential landed property types per sq. ft (PSF) differs significantly for Malaysia’s top 5 cities.